The Los Angeles Times, April 12, 1908, p.IM4:

 The people are well-developed black negroes who devote themselves largely to stock raising.
 They have cattle with horns so large that they seem to be leading the beasts.
 In this same region there are pygmies just like those which Stanley describes as living in the forests of the Congo.

-See also: Congo News - Sudan News
+see also: Congo News - Sudan - Rwanda - Tanzania - Kenya

-All of Uganda is one time zone at GMT-3, with no Daylight Savings time.
+with no Daylight Savings time.

 Uganda News